 Can AI tools write good virtual wedding wishes?

 AI tools like WishesFlow generate strong starting drafts in seconds.
+They can also help with wording for [zoom weddings] or other online ceremony messages.
 The best practice is to use the output as inspiration, then personalize it with one specific memory or detail about the couple before sending.